 Step 8: Place refinement by N( pi, pt ) = decyl ( cyl ( N( pi, pt ) ) ).

-The net cycl ( N( pi, pt ) ) belongs to ELwof, because it results from the possible place refinement of an elementary or-transition by a well-formed bp scheme.
+The net cycl ( N( pi, pt ) ) belongs to ELowf, because it results from the possible place refinement of an elementary or-transition by a well-formed bp scheme.

-According to Definition 4.1 and Remark 4.6 the Boolean loop tree BLT is or-well-structured and well-formed, QED.
+According to Definition 4.1 and Remark 0 the Boolean loop tree BLT is or-well-structured and well-formed, QED.

-Branch/fork resolution for or-well-structured Boolean loop trees (Remark)
+Branch/fork resolution of or-well-structured Boolean loop trees (Remark)

 The above algorithm proceeds by the elimination of or-transitions by reducing each well-structured or-alternative to a single place.
 Afterwards the elementary Boolean loop is a bp scheme and the Genrich-Thiagarajan reduction can be performed.